YiLimath/YiLimath.github.io/_posts/2024-11-02-blog-post-1-Moduli.md

 ----
-## Part D. Theory of Hilbert scheme and Chow schemes
+## Part F. Theory of Hilbert scheme and Chow schemes

 ---
-## Part E. Moduli techniques in birational geometry and deformation problems
+## Part G. Moduli techniques in birational geometry and deformation problems

 [1.
 Hilbert scheme technique in birational geometry]()